hlatourette/study/docs/analysis.md

 - The speed of the machines they're run on may differ (hardware differences, etc.)

-Instead, we should use an approach called **Asymptotic Analysis**.
-Rather than measuring runtime, Asymptotic Analysis tells us how an algorithm will scale in time or space usage (rate of growth) as the input size increases.
+Instead, there are two key tools that can help us solve this problem, the **RAM Model** and **Asymptotic Analysis**.
+Rather than measuring runtime, they tell us how an algorithm will scale in time or space usage (rate of growth) as the input size increases.
 This way we can determine relative efficiency of our target without any using any machine specific constants.

 ---

+### <a name="ram"></a> RAM Model

+To do machine-independent anaylsis, we first need a generalized model of a computer.
+This machine is called the _Random Access Machine_ (RAM for short) and is defined by the following rules:

+- Basic operations take one time step (+, *, -, =, if, call-subroutine)

+- Non-basic operations (loops and subroutines) can take a variable amount of time to run depending on the number iterations or the structure of the subroutines

+- Memory access takes one time step

+To measure the time a given input for an algorithm takes on this model, we simply needs to sum the nmber of steps it takes.

+---

+### <a name='aysmptotic_analysis'></a> Asymptotic Analysis

+Although the RAM model gives us the ability to count the steps for a single input of an algorithm, it doesn't provide us the ability to understand how it will work over the entire set of inputs.
+This is where asymptotic analysis comes in.
+In this methodology, we're considering all possible instances of input that could be given to our algorithm.

-### <a name="cases"></a> Worst, Average, and Best Cases
+#### <a name="cases"></a> Worst, Average, and Best Cases

 There are three cases that can be considered when finding asymptotic bounds for an algorithm (and such bounds will only apply to the case you are analyzing): **worst**, **average**, and **best**.

 For example, an algorithm like Quick Sort has a worst case when the input is already sorted and a best case when the pivot always divides the array in two halves.
 However an algorithm like Merge Sort has the same asymptotic bound for all three cases (i.e. no best or worst cases).

-#### Worst Case (Most Common)

-The bounds on the complexity of an algorithm when given an input that causes the most number of operations to be executed for it's size.
+- _Worst Case_ bounds the complexity of an algorithm when given an input that causes the most number of operations to be executed for it's size _n_.

-#### Average Case (Occasionally Done)

-The bounds on the complexity of an algorithm for an average input.
+- _Average Case_ bounds an algorithm for an average input of size _n_.
 This is usually the most difficult case to analyze for any given algorithm as we must have knowledge of the distribution of all possible inputs.

-#### Best Case (Almost Never)

-The absolute lower bound on running time of an algorithm (the case that causes the minimum number of operations to be executed).
-A lower bound of this form on an algorithm doesn't provide any useful information when the same algorithm may take centuries to complete in the worst case.
+- _Best Case_ bounds an algorithm when the given input will execute the minimum number of steps for input size _n_

 ---

-### <a name="asymptotic_notation"></a> Asymptotic Notation
+#### <a name="asymptotic_notation"></a> Asymptotic (Big Oh) Notation

+Another way of looking at the best, worst, and average case time complexities of an algorithm is as functions over the size of possible inputs.
+However, in reality these functions are often relatively complex, not smooth, and require too much detail to be precise.
+Thankfully, we can use asymptotic bounds on the actual function to describe its complexity at scale.

-Big O, Big &Omega;, Big &Theta;, Little o, and Little &omega; comprise the complexity notations (also known as Landau notations) we can use to describe an algorithm.
+Big O, Big &Omega;, Big &Theta;, Little o, and Little &omega; comprise the complexity notations (also known as Landau notations) we can use to describe these asymptotes/complexities.

 <p align="center">
   <img src="assets/landau_notation_overview.png" alt="ALT" class="inline"/>
 </p>

-#### Big O

-###### Upper bound of an algorithm.
+##### Big O - Upper bound

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**f(n) &isin; O(g(n)) as n &rarr; &infin;**